prapun77/AltcoinGenerator/README.md

 ## What do I have to do?

-You need to make sure you have at least docker and git installed in any Linux distribution.
+You need to make sure you have at least docker and git installed in any Linux distribution or MacOS.
+If you are using MacOS, then you also need to install gnu-sed using 'brew install gnu-sed'

 The other requirements will be installed automatically in a docker container by the script.

 Simply open the script and edit the first variables to match your coin requirements (total supply, coin unit, coin name, tcp ports..)